drehnstrom/temp-redshift-to-bq/labs/2-Schema Migration from Redshift to BigQuery/instructions/en.md

 As you can see, it is the same thing, but a little different.

 A bigger difference, is BigQuery's lack of indexes.
 This seems odd to experienced database developers, but there are good reasons for it working this way.
-BigQuery is designed to scale to Petabytes.
+BigQuery is designed to scale to petabytes.
 When you have that much data, indexes take up even more space which compounds the storage problem.
-Indexes also slow down writes, because they constantly need updating.
+Indexes also slow down writes because they constantly need updating.

 There are ways to make queries more efficient in BigQuery other than indexes.
 These include: partitions, clustering, and nested-repeated fields.
 You learn how to use those features in this lab.